home-assistant/home-assistant.io/source/_components/binary_sensor.netatmo.markdown

 ### {% linkable_title Basic Configuration %}

-The `netatmo` binary sensor platform is consuming the information provided by a [Netatmo Welcome](https://www.netatmo.com) camera.
+The `netatmo` binary sensor platform is consuming the information provided by a [Netatmo](https://www.netatmo.com) camera.
 This component allows you to get the latest event seen by the camera.

 To enable the Netatmo binary sensor, you have to set up [netatmo](/components/netatmo/), this will use discovery to add your binary sensor.